folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The radio personality pushin' propaganda for salary" > Propaganda

-* A "radio personality" is host of an radio program, podcast or other form of audio based content who publicly broadcasts his or her perspective on current events or popular culture.
+* A "radio personality" is a host of a radio program, podcast, or other form of audio-based content who publicly broadcasts his or her perspective on current events or popular culture.

 * Propaganda is the deliberate dissemination of information, ideas, or messages that are often biased or misleading and are designed to influence public opinion, manipulate emotions, or promote a specific agenda or ideology.
-Propaganda is typically disseminated by powerful or influential political entity, government, industry or group who wants to influence the public in order to control their actions or hold on to power.
+Propaganda is typically disseminated by a powerful or influential political entity, government, industry, or group that wants to influence the public in order to control their actions or hold on to power.

-* Kendrick implies that many of these "radio personalities" are getting paid to use their platform to disseminate propaganda on behalf of the entertainment industry or on behalf of the systems which mentally enslave Black people.
+* Kendrick implies that many of these "radio personalities" are getting paid to use their platforms to disseminate propaganda on behalf of the entertainment industry or on behalf of the systems that mentally enslave Black people.

-* It is notable that on his 2016 track, "Hype", Drake boasts about creating his own propaganda.
+* It is notable that on his 2016 track, "Hype," Drake boasts about creating his own propaganda.

   * *I don't take this shit for granted
   **I do my own propaganda***

-* On the battle track "6:16 in LA", Kendrick accuses Drake of "playin' dirty with propaganda".
+* On the battle track "6:16 in LA," Kendrick accuses Drake of "playin' dirty with propaganda".

   * *But let me tell you some game 'cause I can see you, my lil' homie
   **You playin' dirty with propaganda**, it blow up on ya